by Italian Karsus

 That wouldn't surprise me at all.
 I am so sick of NDAs.
 Even ED's answer to my roll of years question was NDAd.
 Like I'm going to go oh I know all the year names for the next 100 years so I dont need to buy anymore Realms products.
 They really need to do something with all those outstanding NDAs that will moslt likely never see the light of day, Like make a massive Realmslore article or something.
 Theyre sitting on a gold mine of Realmslore and should really do something with it.

 Another answer is cited by user sfdragon on October 30, 2009.
+One of Solauren's thread dumps has it, shown here.

 btw from my latest qusestion to Ed Greenwood, concerning Laeral ARunson